ImagingLab/2StepBayesianClassifier/README.md

-This implementation is part of the implementation for the following paper
 # Identifying Lesions in Paediatric Epilepsy using Morphometric and Textural Analysis of Magnetic Resonance Images
 Sancgeetha Kulaseharan, Mehran Ebrahimi, and Elysa Widjaja
 __________________________________________________________________________________________________________________